att/Distributed-Dictionary-Learning/README.md

 The two synthetic data Python source files provide programs for distributed dictionary learning based on K-SVD and NN-K-SVD.

-Typically, each calculation involves iteration of 2 parts, as shown in the [paper] and [talk].
+Typically, each calculation involves iteration of 2 parts, as shown in the [paper].

 * Part 1 is sparse coding, where each site computes locally the sparse codes for its local training data.